liuqx315/Multiscale-pattern/sundials_extensions/doc/source/FortranInterface.rst

 8. Problem reinitialization

-   If a sequence of problems of the same size is being solved using the same linear solver (SPGMR, SPBCG, or SPTFQMR) in combination with the ARKBBDPRE preconditioner, then the ARKode package can be re-initialized for the second and subsequent problems by calling :c:func:`FARKREINIT()`, following which a call to
+   If a sequence of problems of the same size is being solved using the same linear solver (SPGMR, SPBCG, SPTFQMR or PCG) in combination with the ARKBBDPRE preconditioner, then the ARKode package can be re-initialized for the second and subsequent problems by calling :c:func:`FARKREINIT()`, following which a call to